spxbhuhb/zakadabar-stack/doc/changelog/BleedingEdge.md

 - `SimpleRoleAuthorizer<EmptyEntityBo>` has to be replaced with `SimpleRoleAuthorizer<BaseBo>`
 - `object : KtorRouter<T>(this) {` has to be replaces with `object : KtorEntityRouter<T>(this)`

+## Project

+- move dependency versions into buildSrc:Versions.kt
+- split core into core-core and core-android
+- move doc out of core

 ## Core

 added: